 Barcelona.cat and Timeout offer updates on events around the city and a Barcelona app.

-Some students choose to find shared flats or rent their own individual housing during their course.
+Some people choose to find shared flats or rent their own individual housing during their stay.
 There are many websites that provide rental listings for flats and shared flats in the city.
 In addition, ISGlobal maintains a relationship with the Barcelona Centre Universitari (BCU), which can provide information and advice on housing and activities, among other things, to our Master’s and Diploma candidates.

 Barcelona has an excellent integrated network of public transportation, including metro, tramvia, buses and regional trains.
 Various types of multi-trip metro cards are available for purchase from machines in metro stations.
 One option for getting around the city is Bicing, a public bicycle rental service that runs on an annual membership basis.
 There is also the possibility of hourly or daily car rental with various services.
 And, since Barcelona is a fairly dense city, it is also often possible to reach your destination on foot.